Uncertainty Estimation by Human Perception versus Neural Models: Human and Model Uncertainty Evaluation

 Understanding and quantifying uncertainty is crucial to make informed decisions and to develop trustworthy models.
 By comparing the uncertainty estimation of NNs with human perceptual uncertainty, it is possible to understand how well current methods align with human uncertainty, shedding light on both the strengths and limitations of current uncertainty estimation techniques, leading to the design of improved methods that enhance model trustworthiness.

 Therefore, this work conducts a correlational study to compare human perception of uncertainty against uncertainty estimation outputted by NNs.
-The objectives are twofold: i) to evaluate how well model uncertainty aligns with human perceptual uncertainty, especially in ambiguous or uncertain scenarios, and ii) to explore whether model uncertainty can be enhanced or complemented by human decision-making, identifying scenarios where human and model uncertainty assessments converge or diverge, where the model poorly estimates its uncertainty and specialize the training.
+The objectives are twofold: i) to evaluate how well model uncertainty aligns with human perceptual uncertainty, especially in ambiguous or uncertain scenarios, and ii) to explore whether model uncertainty can be enhanced or complemented by human decision-making.
+By identifying scenarios where human and model uncertainty assessments converge, diverge, or reveal poor calibration, we can tailor the training to develop more trustworthy models.

 This study hypothesizes that human perceptual uncertainty strongly correlates with the uncertainty estimates generated by NNs.
-Specifically, we posit that as human uncertainty increases, model uncertainty will also increase.
+Specifically, we posit that as human uncertainty increases, model uncertainty should also increase.
 Furthermore, we hypothesize that the strength of this correlation might be dependent on task complexity, with correlations weakening as task complexity increases.
-Additionally, we propose that incorporating human insights can enhance the quality of model uncertainty evaluations.
-The findings from this research will contribute to a broader understanding of model uncertainty estimation and open pathways toward more trustworthy AI systems.
+Additionally, we propose incorporating human insights to enhance the quality of model uncertainty evaluations, thereby advancing the development of more trustworthy AI systems.